Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Private Tutoring From Gleim

 While Gleim does not offer any private 1-on-1 tutoring per se, Premium students do get access to their accounting support function.
-This access allows students to ask technical accounting questions and get feedback, generally within a day or two.
+This access allows students to ask technical accounting questions and get feedback, generally within a day.
 It is not quite as good as private tutoring, but for many students, it may be all they need to get answers.

 Gleim CPA’s content access turns on which package you purchase.
 If you purchase their Traditional Review System (the entry level package), you will be entitled to 18 months of online access.
 On the other hand, if you purchase the Premium Review System (as most students do), you will get unlimited access until you pass.

-One other downside of the Gleim CPA Review course is that they do not have a mobile app.
+One other downside of the Gleim CPA Review course is that they do not have a mobile app (unlike Roger CPA).
 While just about every other course offers a mobile app for their course in one form or another, Gleim does not.
 This is a bit of a head scratcher, as even a simple app with flashcards or a few practice problems can win you kudos.

 This seems to again fall under Gleim’s marketing claim of everything being in one place.
 While I understand the appeal of having all of your study materials housed in one platform, I also think a simple mobile app would be a nice add on.

 Is There An Exam Pass or Money Back Guarantee?

 Interestingly, Gleim provides a money back guarantee for their Premium students, but not their Traditional students.
 Ostensibly, this is because the Traditional course doesn’t provide nearly the level of prep that the Premium course does, and this policy is used to push students on the fence into the Premium course, which I can understand.

 In any event, most students select the Premium course option anyway, so this shouldn’t be a concern.
 If you take and fail all four sections of the exam, you can get a full tuition refund from Gleim.
 There are a few requirements that must be met, but assuming you can check all the boxes, this is a nice fallback.